 During my ten years in Scotland I was lucky to travel all over it.
 For many years I worked as a driver, but I was also taking every opportunity to go and see places in my own time.
 Thanks to it I know many places that are not amongst the most popular destination.
 And I know, that I am not the only one, who tries to avoid overcrowded tourist traps full of middle age men sporting they brand new Nessie t-shirts.
 So if you also prefer to look for for places that not even local people tend to know, then this is for you.
 A tool that I was always longing when going online to find answer to a simple question “where to go this weekend?”

 So – here you go.
 Welcome to my own, subjective guide to Scotland.
 It might not be illustrated with beatifully photoshopped proffesional photographies, but the idea is not for you to admire my pictures, but to go and shoot your own.
 You will not find here reviews of five star hotels or rankings of Scottish golf courses.
-But if you are sitting in front of your computer, your backpack and tent are ready to go, and you just need for an idea for a trip, big or small, then map below is just for you (if you rather see all texts as a list, click here, or at any time choose “Guide” from “My texts” menu).
+But if you are sitting in front of your computer, your backpack and tent are ready to go, and you just need for an idea for a trip, big or small, then map above is just for you (if you rather see all texts as a list, click here, or at any time choose “Guide” from “My texts” menu).

 Wild camping in Scotland is legal, but remember to always observe the rules of

 Scottish Outdoor Access Code